cloudlabs-ufscar/blog/content/sec/defcon-quals-2025/index.md

 5. Send the name of the file we want to read (`./flag.txt`).

 However, things were not so simple.
-We compared some values produced by SM3 and SM4 from standard OpenSSL and values produced by the ctf binary, and realized they were different.
+We compared some values produced by standard SM3 and SM4 with values produced by the ctf binary, and realized they were different.
 Nautilus Institute changed the algorithms somehow.

 First idea was to visually compare the decompiled algorithms with OpenSSL source code.
 We immediately spot some differences: